Site icon Our Breathing Planet

 Just like most of its many relations, the intriguing Arthropod evolved fairly clear preferences regarding its choice of habitat.
 It strongly prefers the more temperate conditions found in the northern extent of its territory.
 On occasion, though, some do venture further south.

-Yet, it does show some flexibilty pertaining to what types of local ecosystems it lives in.
+Yet, it does show some moderate flexibilty pertaining to what types of local ecosystems it lives in.
 The amazing insect prefers to make its nests in undisturbed areas, such as forests, fields, and meadows.
 It’s not unknown, however, for these to appear in parks or even private yards.

 Species Sharing Its Range